joanaz/MMM-FoursquareMap/README.md

 Get your Foursquare access token [here](https://developer.foursquare.com/).

-Get your Google maps API key [here](https://developers.google.com/maps/documentation/javascript/).
+Get your Google Maps API key [here](https://developers.google.com/maps/documentation/javascript/).

-Save the Foursquare access token and Google maps API key in keys.json like this:
+Create a keys.json, save your Foursquare access token and Google Maps API key in it like this:

 ```Javascript
 {